 The impact and costs of cyberbullying to students and the school is significant.
 Targeted students are stressed and distracted from learning.
 In some cases, students have taken extreme measures, including suicide, because the problem seems so overwhelming and targets often don’t know who the bully is.
 Because of the viral nature of cyberbullying, and it mostly occuring outside the school, it is very difficult for educators to track.

 Cyberbullying And The Law

-Because cyberbullying and other forms of electronic aggression are growing, 49 of 50 states have enacted anti-bullying legislation , and many schools & districts are also developing policies.
+Cyberbullying and other forms of electronic aggression are growing.
+While all 50 states have enacted anti-bullying legislation, 34 have laws specifically targeting cyberbullying, and many schools & districts are also developing policies.
 This is a particularly challenging issue for schools because:

 - it often happens “off campus” (unless school computers or other school hardware is used)

 - the aggressors/perpetrators are not easy to identify